dart-lang/language/working/0546-patterns/patterns-feature-specification.md

         allowed to have multiple empty cases where all preceding ones share the same body with the last case.*

-    4. Initialize any consistent variables declared in the body scope with the values of the corresponding variables from the case scope. *There will be no consistent variables and the body scope will be the case scope if the body is only used by a single case.*
+    4. If the enclosing scope for the body is a shared case scope, then initialize all shared variables the values of the corresponding variables from the case scope. *There will be no shared case scope and nothing to copy if the body is only used by a single case.*

     5. Execute the body statement.

+    6. If execution of the body statement continues with a label, and that label is labeling a switch case of this switch, go to step 3 and continue from that label.

-    6. Exit the switch statement. *An explicit `break` is no longer required.*
+    7. Otherwise the switch statement completes normally. *An explicit `break` is no longer required.*

 3. If no case pattern matched and there is a default clause, execute the statements after it.